modernmcguire/laravel-otp/README.md

 php artisan vendor:publish --tag="laravel-otp-config"
 ```

-Optionally, you can publish the views using
+Optionally, you can publish the login and email using

 ```bash
 php artisan vendor:publish --tag="laravel-otp-views"